hallzy/dotfiles/README.md

 May as well use 600 because it should not have execute permission anyways).

-Run the fetchmail program (if you did not provide your login password for your email, fetchmail will ask you for it... enter the password):
+Run the fetchmail program (if you did not provide your login password for your email, fetchmail will ask you for it...
+Enter the password):

 ```bash
 $ fetchmail -v